Can Your Genes Determine How Much You Smoke?

 How could this genetic discovery lead to potential treatment?

-"Genetic evidence suggests that inhibiting CHRNB3 could help reduce or stop smoking, but it's too early to confirm whether a treatment is possible and, if so, if it would be efficacious or safe," Giovanni noted.
+"Genetic evidence suggests that inhibiting CHRNB3 could help reduce or stop smoking, but it's too early to confirm whether a treatment is possible and, if so, whether it would be efficacious or safe," Giovanni noted.
+"Several key questions remain, such as understanding how the gene influences smoking and its other roles in the brain."

 Why does genetic diversity matter in research?